Skip to main content

 The --livereload option automatically refreshes your browser when you make changes to the source files, enhancing your development workflow.
 Visit http://localhost:4000 in your browser, and boom!
 Your site is live locally.

-Customizing Jekyll Configuration
+Customizing Jekyll configuration

 Your site’s configuration lives in _config.yml.
 Here’s an example of how to customize the default settings provided by Jekyll’s Minima theme: